 As if making a sandwich wasn't easy enough, it just got better with this Foil Pack French Dip recipe.
 Slicing a baguette, spread on the Worcestershire, gravy buttery mix, and then stuff with provolone cheese and deli roast beef.
 Dip in au jus and you've got one easy French Dip.

 If you are taking this camping, you can prep the entire thing ahead of time.
-Simply plop the foil covered sandwich in a Ziploc bag and store the au jus dipping sauce in a container.
-Come time to cook, the meal practically makes itself.
+Simply plop the foil-covered sandwich in a Ziploc bag and store the au jus dipping sauce in a container.
+Come time to cook, this hobo dinner practically makes itself with no prep time to account for!

 9. Sausage, Potato, and Green Bean Foil Packets

-Baked, grilled, or tossed over an open flame, these Sausage, Potato and Green Bean Foil Packets make life easier.
+Baked, grilled, or tossed over an open flame, this Sausage, Potato, and Green Bean Foil packet makes life easier.
 The trick to this recipe is using your favorite cajun seasoning and andouille sausage.

 Andouille sausage is a staple in Cajun-style cuisine that elevates the flavor profile of this recipe.
 That mixed with cremini mushrooms, red potatoes, and your favorite kind of fresh green beans makes this meal a winner.